Discover more from The White Pages

 The claims were later walked back.

-I have never watched a full Trump rally.
-I’ve experienced them the same way the rest of left-leaning America has, like a glacial IV drip of social media content spaced out over five years.
+I haven’t watched many full Trump rallies.
+I’ve experienced most of them the same way the rest of left-leaning America has, like a glacial IV drip of social media content spaced out over five years.
 Clips of the President saying abhorrent things.
 Clips of the President sounding dumb.
 Live fact checks revealing that the President was lying.
 “Yesterday, at a rally in Tampa, Donald Trump claimed that former President Obama held daily ceremonies on the West Lawn where he allowed undocumented immigrants to shoot paint balls at Gold Star Families.
 We rate this claim as ‘mostly false.’”
 Drip.
 Drip.
 Drip.

 I decided to watch the entire Phoenix rally.
 I’m still not quite sure why.
 I guess I was getting nervous about premature declarations of victory, about celebrating at the 50 yard line and whatnot.
 There had been a couple days straight of collective left-liberal schaudenfraude over empty rally seats and dismantled overflow stages and ticket-hoarding Tik Tok teens.
 And that felt good, of course, but the fact remained: this is still a country where millions of people would like to have their President reassure them that Black Lives Matter is a terrorist organization and that the only people who distrust the police are vile authoritarians.